BCLibCoop/nnels-views-custom-handlers/README.md

 Displays a button, based on the node that the view is attached to.
 The path and text are options.

+### Search Warning

+Outputs a message for library search.

 ### Term Warning

 Outputs a messages related to terms.